 I’m a first-generation US-born, Mexican Indigenous woman.
 I picked up a camera as a response to preserve and reconnect to my community after a year-long hiatus from my art practice.

 My photography is about documenting and creating a connection to my community.
 I want to connect with people who have similar struggles, pains, desires, and dreams.
 I use my camera as a storytelling tool to document people and places that I encounter in my life.

 I graduated from the California College of the Arts with a BFA in Fashion Design and Art in Community.
-During my time at CCA I took a mentorship with Professor, Human Rights Activist and Artist, Claudia Bernardi, where I learned how to bridge my art practice to create art in community.
+During my time at CCA, I took a mentorship with Professor, Human Rights Activist and Artist, Claudia Bernardi, where I learned how to bridge my art practice to create art in the community.

-For many years I worked as an Art Teacher and Counselor with foster care youth, migrant youth and adults with developmental disabilities.
+For many years I worked as an Art Teacher and Counselor with foster care youth, migrant youth, and adults with developmental disabilities.
 I created art classes and workshops for behavioral rehabilitation, healing and artistic expression.
 I advocated and collaborated with community organizations.
 I also got the opportunity to curate and show my students work in galleries and museums.

 I have shown my work in varies galleries and centers in the Bay Area, Los Angeles, New York, Chicago, Texas, Massachusets, and Mexico.
 I have made costumes for the stage, working in medium-size fashion houses and I have styled wardrobe for films and fashion shoots.